codelingo/docs/docs/concepts/tenets.md

 Note: import statements and custom Tenets can exist within the same .lingo file.

-Existing Tenets to import into your projects can be found and discovered via [the Hub](https://codelingo.io/hub).
+Published Tenets to import into your projects can be found and discovered via [the Hub](https://codelingo.io/hub).

 <br/>